ugraveknight/Healslut-Master/README.md

 	---  $picture
 		This function takes a picture from your webcam and sends it to me.
-This function was made deliberately more difficult to use to protect the privacy of users who dont want to share images of themselves or their subs.
+This function was made deliberately more difficult to use to protect the privacy of users who don’t want to share images of themselves or their subs.
 The first time you use this function, a warning will appear telling you that you need to enable less secure access to the gmail account that you will be sending pictures from.
 Follow the link and sign in using the account you wish to use.
 It must be a gmail account.